 Courtesy of www.suhaibwebb.com.
-The following article titled “6 Things Not to Say to Someone Who is Divorce” by Amal Killawi and Zarinah Nadir is a good list of how to talk to someone recently divorced.
-The authors audience is mainly Muslim, but their advice applies to all cultures.
+The following article titled “6 Things Not to Say to a Divorcee” by Amal Killawi and Zarinah Nadir is a good list of how to talk to someone recently divorced.
+The author’s audience is mainly Muslim, but their advice applies to all cultures.
 Society tends to treat divorced persons as if they have somehow failed in life.
 Divorce is not a sign of failure, but rather a person’s willingness to actively improve themselves.
 Try to think about the following article the next time you speak to a divorced friend or acquaintance.

 Divorce is never easy.